 VoIP for schools offer all of the same functionality of business phone systems, plus many additional important features that enable faster, more efficient, and versatile communications.
 These state-of-the-art tools help education system administrators and staff keep pace with the communications behaviors and expectations of today’s tech-savvy parents, students, public agencies, media services, services providers, and others.

 Online fax sends scanned paper documents or digitally created documents in a digital file format from your computer or mobile device via the internet.
-The modern online faxing alternative to traditional faxing that requires feeding paper documents into a stand-alone fax machine to send and physically removing received paper documents from the fax machine after they are printed out.
-Online faxing lets you fax securely and directly from your school office, classroom, home, off-campus meeting, hotel room, or anywhere else with a web connection.
+The modern online faxing alternative to traditional faxing requires feeding paper documents into a stand-alone fax machine to send and physically removing received paper documents from the fax machine after they are printed out.
+Online faxing lets you fax securely and directly from your school office, classroom, home, off-campus meeting, hotel room, or anywhere else with strong internet bandwidth.